AhmedMashali/weTalk/README.md

 - real time chatting with text messages
 - real time chatting with images
 - all messages is stored in the database
-- show online people in the room
+- show online users in the room
 - leaving the room
 - log out
 ## Languages